Former Bethlehem Steel Site

 The blue soil at the center is caused by cyanide.

-Site investigations were conducted primarily by Bethlehem Steel Corporation before that company filed for bankruptcy in 2001.
+Contamination: Site investigations were conducted primarily by Bethlehem Steel Corporation before that company filed for bankruptcy in 2001.
 Tecumseh Redevelopment Inc., a wholly owned-subsidiary of ArcelorMittal USA, Inc., completed and submitted the final site investigation report.

 The investigation identified approximately 40 discrete locations, called Solid Waste Management Units (SWMUs), on the TRI Site that exhibit soil/fill and/or groundwater contamination.
 The United States Environmental Protection Agency and the DEC determined that these locations required further investigation and/or clean-up.
 The SWMUs are located in the vicinity of the former coke plant, former fuel storage area and slag fill areas along the western part of the site, where solid and/or hazardous waste from former steel-making operations were spilled or disposed many years ago by BSC.
 Contaminated sediment was also found to be present in several watercourses including Smokes Creek.